mkayanda/mkayanda/README.md

 - 🔭 I’m currently working on enhancing my ML algorithms that I learnt in my MS program.
 Like Wine, gets better with age (touche?)
 - 🌱 I’m currently learning Deep Learning (DL with Python is my current read).
 - 👯 I’m looking to collaborate on Data Science projects. (any industry really)
-- 🤔 I’m looking for help with machine learning and SQL
+- 🤔 I’m looking for help with machine learning.
+I want to work as an ML engineering (if I can get past juggling raising my 3 toddlers).
 - 💬 Ask me about pandas, statistics, machine learning, deep learning and Natural language processing.
 - 📫 How to reach me: Twitter @mkayanda; Linkedin Moses Kayanda, or mkayanda@usfca.edu
 - 😄 Pronouns: He/Him